jnozzi/cocoadev.com/markdown/ModifierKeysNotification.md

 ----

-It's polling (ew) but you could set up an General/NSTimer on your run loop to fire once ever, say, 5ms.
-It would then call General/GetCurrentKeyModifiers() and perform its action depending on the result.
+It's polling (ew) but you could set up an NSTimer on your run loop to fire once ever, say, 5ms.
+It would then call GetCurrentKeyModifiers() and perform its action depending on the result.

 ----

-Perhaps you could subclass your General/NSApplication and override sendEvent:?
+Perhaps you could subclass your NSApplication and override sendEvent:?

 ----
 You want them to be visible while the keys are down and go back up when the user releases the keys, right?
-If you're willing to instead use a toggle (press Command-Option-whatever to make them clickable, press it again to not), you could use General/GlobalHotKeys.
+If you're willing to instead use a toggle (press Command-Option-whatever to make them clickable, press it again to not), you could use GlobalHotKeys.
 Going this route might make you want to just use show/hide.

 Come to think of it, why *do* you want this?
-Non-clickable windows generally frustrate me. --General/JediKnil
+Non-clickable windows generally frustrate me. --JediKnil

 ----